 So, let’s start with the advantages of using visual email marketing.

 Why Use Visuals in Emails?

 - Adding relevant visuals will convey the message in a better way.
 For example: If you are promoting camping accessories, it would be good to include suitable visuals that showcase the usage of your products.
 The images will make your email more impactful and drive conversions.

 - Visual email marketing holds the recipient’s attention and prompts them to read the entire email.
-So, even if the user is skimming through your emails, they will be able to grasp the purpose of the email.
+So, even if the user skips through your emails, they can grasp the email’s purpose.

-- Attractive visuals will boost the subscriber engagement and take the user experience to the next level.
-More people will be keen to share your emails, and as a result, it will improve your sender’s reputation and deliverability.
+- Attractive visuals will boost subscriber engagement and take the user experience to the next level.
+More people will be keen to share your emails, improving your sender’s reputation and deliverability.